Talent Retention

 Prediction of employee resignation risks

-For indirect employees, Wistron has started actions to use data technology to improve the turnover rate.
-The relevant projects and results are summarised in the table below.
+For indirect employees, Wistron has begun to use data technology to improve turnover rates.
+The relevant project content and summary of results are shown in the table below.

 Featured project Prediction of employee resignation risks

-Note: The pandemic situation in Taiwan in 2022 was relatively severe.
-Therefore, a number of uncertain factors (not designed in the original model) were added to affect the prediction accuracy.
-In addition, the introduction of the remote working system prevented department heads from face-to-face meeting and communicating with high-risk employees frequently, resulting in a slight increase in the turnover rate compared to the previous year.
+• Note: The epidemic in Taiwan was relatively serious in 2022, and a number of new uncertainties (not designed in the original model) affected the accuracy of the forecast; coupled with the introduction of the remote working system, department heads were not able to frequently meet and communicate with high-risk employees in person, resulting in a slight increase in the turnover rate compared with the previous year.

 Resignation statistics and distribution